Single-Step Phase-Engineered Pulse for Active Readout Cavity Reset in Superconducting Circuits: Experimental Setup

 \section{Experimental Setup}

-Our experiments are carried out on a tunable-coupling superconducting quantum processor consisting of a minimal coupling unit formed by two transmon qubits and a central tunable coupler.
-Both the qubits and the coupler employ asymmetric superconducting quantum interference device (SQUID) loops, providing frequency tunability via externally applied magnetic flux.
-Each qubit is equipped with dedicated control and measurement hardware, including an independent XY control line for implementing single-qubit rotations, a Z control line for flux tuning, and an individual dispersive readout resonator.
-The relevant device parameters are summarized in Table~\ref{tab:Dev_params}.
+Our experiments are performed on an uncoupled superconducting quantum processor comprising two transmon qubits.
+Both qubits employ asymmetric superconducting quantum interference device (SQUID) loops, enabling frequency tunability via externally applied magnetic flux.
+Each qubit is equipped with dedicated control and measurement hardware, including an XYZ control line for single-qubit rotations and flux tuning, and an individual dispersive readout resonator.
+A notch-type Purcell filter—comprising two $\lambda/4$ resonators operating in reflection—is coupled to the bus line.
+An input capacitor $C_{\text{in}}$ provides directional signal routing, preferentially directing the readout signal toward the output port to minimize loss into the input port.
+The relevant qubit parameters are summarized in Table~\ref{tab:Dev_params}.

 The quantum processor is installed at the mixing chamber (MC) stage of a dilution refrigerator operating at a base temperature of approximately 20~mK.
-Signal delivery and readout are facilitated by a cryogenic wiring network incorporating multiple stages of attenuation and filtering to mitigate thermal and technical noise.
+Signal delivery and readout are facilitated by a cryogenic wiring network incorporating multiple stages of attenuation and filtering to suppress thermal and technical noise.
 Flux control is generated using an arbitrary waveform generator (AWG) with a sampling rate of 1.2~GSa/s, enabling both static flux biasing and fast flux-pulse operation.
 Qubit drive and readout signals are synthesized using a radio-frequency (RF) module covering 3.75–8.25~GHz with a sampling rate of 3.2~GSa/s.
-Dispersive readout is performed in transmission: signals produced by mixing DAC outputs with a local-oscillator (LO) tone propagate through an impedance-matched parametric amplifier (IMPA)~\cite{IMPA} located at the MC stage and a high-electron-mobility transistor (HEMT) amplifier at 4~K. Subsequent room-temperature amplification and downconversion to an intermediate frequency (IF) precede digitization and demodulation, after which the extracted in-phase (I) and quadrature (Q) components are used for high-fidelity quantum-state discrimination.
+Dispersive readout is performed in transmission: the readout signals produced by mixing DAC outputs with a local-oscillator (LO) tone propagate through an impedance-matched parametric amplifier (IMPA)~\cite{IMPA} located at the MC stage, followed by a high-electron-mobility transistor (HEMT) amplifier at 4~K stage.
+Subsequent room-temperature amplification and downconversion to an intermediate frequency (IF) precede digitization and demodulation, after which the extracted in-phase (I) and quadrature (Q) components are used for high-fidelity quantum-state discrimination.